decaporg/decap-cms/website/site/content/docs/creating-a-template-compiler.md

 npm install ejs
 ```

-Your preview template compiler will receive four arguments when called:
+Your template compiler will receive four arguments when called:

 - `name` {string} - identifier for the template compiler
 - `template` {any} - the template itself, which is often a string, but could be anything